bjsmithxyz/phrasing/README.md

 ## Overview

-Small app I created to present a dataset as HTML with an index, as long as it was in the following fairly specific format:
+Phrasing is a small app I created to present a dataset as HTML with an index, as long as it was in the following fairly specific format:

 ```markdown
 # Heading 1